azhao1981/system-design-primer/README.md

   <i><a href=http://lethain.com/introduction-to-architecting-systems-for-scale/#platform_layer>Source: Intro to architecting systems for scale</a></i>
 </p>

-Asynchronous workflows help reduce request times for expensive operations that would otherwise be performed in-line.
+Asynchronous(异步) workflows help reduce request times for expensive operations that would otherwise be performed in-line.
 They can also help by doing time-consuming work in advance, such as periodic aggregation of data.

 ### Message queues